tomlamphier/argon/content/docs/techniques/quick-releases.md

 2. The position of your elbow at the end of (1) and others is forward the shoulder level, ready to strike.

+3. A few of the releases like (12) have the same move on both sides.
+You can do them at the same time or one after the other.
+The latter is preferred to confuse the attacker.

 The Techniques

 1. Cross hand grab.
 Slide in with elbow tucked, making